mbernal-git/sandbox/README.md

 ## Package Manager

-apk (Alpine Package Keeper) is the package manager for ALpine Linux.
+apk (Alpine Package Keeper) is the package manager for Alpine Linux.
 Here are some of the apk commands.

 Updating the Package List